cecileanne/SwaddlesForWaddles/README.md

 ## How to Use

-Navigate to the login page. **Either sign in as guest (add guest creditals)** or register yourself to login in.
+Navigate to the login page.
+Sign is at guest@gmail.com with password: guest or register yourself to login in.
 Once logged in, create memes!</br>
 Click on a penguin image, click on a sweater (the order does not matter), then type in text (35 character limit) and hit add. </br>
 If you like your meme, you can download the .jpg!
 If not, clear the text by hitting reset and reselect your penguin and sweater.